ON PROGRAM! Readers will hold position while I share some thoughts on the first season of Andor.

 You Say You Want a

 Those parallels with our own history are also unmistakable in the more organized forms of opposition to the Empire we see.
-The Rebellion in Andor reads to me as a clear allegory to the French Resistance specifically, where multiple cells cooperate with each other (or sometimes, don’t) in a way where there is little dependence on any kind of central authority, nor does one really exist anyway.
+The Rebellion in Andor echoes strongly of the French Resistance in World War 2 specifically, where multiple cells cooperate with each other (or sometimes, don’t) in a way that requires little dependence on any kind of central authority, nor does one really exist anyway.
 Mon Mothma at this time is really no more than a financier, oblivious to the real intentions of her benefactors, but even the more active bosses we see (Luthen Rael and Saw Gerrera) clearly have different MO’s.
 This mirrors the French methods of minimizing true inter-dependence, and also reduces the risk of exposure if one member gets caught.

 A diagram of French Resistance structure.
-Saw Gerrera hates 100% of the spokes that aren’t literally him…or maybe Tubes or they they call him France, Monsieur Deux Tuyaux
+Saw Gerrera hates 100% of the spokes that aren’t literally him…or maybe Benthic Two-Tubes or as they they call him France, Monsieur Deux Tuyaux

 Andor had a well established canon (part of which he helped create in Rogue One) to draw off for this concept of a loose fractured alliance, but this show took that concept to the next level.
-This even extends to the degree Luthen is willing to push his morality when he blatantly sacrifices Anto Kreegyr to the proverbial wolves.
+This even extends to the degree Luthen is willing to push his morality when he blatantly sacrifices Anto Kreegyr to the proverbial wolves in order the preserve the cover of his insider in Imperial intelligence.
 He’s right to value a source on the inside at least, in 1941 the United States had one single double agent who the Gestapo thought they owned via blackmail.
 Through that agent, American intelligence basically wiped out Germany’s entire spy network within the US before they even officially joined the allies in the war.
-When you can get results like that, one could see why a he’d be worth fifty schlubs from the perspective of a Machiavellian revolutionary.
+When you can get results like that, one could see why (to a Machiavellian revolutionary anyway) he’d be worth the lives of fifty allied scrubs led by a brutish fool.

-Andor excels in pointing out the harsh reality that the concept of “Rebellion” is much more complicated than telling stories about farm boys who became dashing pilots serving the forces of good.
+Andor excels in displaying a harsh reality: that the concept of “Rebellion” is much more complicated than telling stories about farm boys who became dashing pilots serving the forces of good.
 Some of you may be as surprised as I was to learn that Luthen and his involvement with the raid on Aldhani was largely based on a famous (in Russia anyway) bank robbery that took place in 1907.
-This robbery ended up being an important step to funding the Bolshevik revolution, and was masterminded by none other than Joseph Stalin and executed by one of his top lieutenants.
+This robbery ended up being an important step to funding the Bolshevik revolution, and was masterminded by none other than Joseph Stalin, and executed by one of his top lieutenants.
 While I think it’s fair to say that the Empire is a bit more of a clear-cut “evil power” than Tsarist Russia, Andor is keen enough to point out the far-reaching consequences of violent action no matter how “righteous” one thinks a cause may be.
-Though it’s only given a moment of time before never being mentioned again, Luthen listens to a radio transmission that confirms hundreds of Aldhanis were brought in for questioning after the raid, one wonders if any adult in that village didn’t up getting arrested or worse in “retaliation” for something they had nothing to do with, another concept that echoes in our own history.
-Luthen admits to Mon that he’s glad for this; Che Guevara noted himself in his book on guerilla warfare that it can’t ever achieve its ends if the common people aren’t on their side.
-A little bit of shared suffering goes a long way to achieve such a thing.
+Though it’s only given a moment of time before never being mentioned again, Luthen listens to a radio transmission that confirms hundreds of Aldhanis were brought in for questioning after the raid, one wonders if any adult in that village didn’t up getting arrested, tortured, or executed in “retaliation” for something they had nothing to do with, another concept that unfortunately hails from our own history.
+Luthen admits to Mon that he’s glad for this; after all Che Guevara noted himself in his book on guerilla warfare that it can’t ever achieve its ends if the common people aren’t on their side.
+A little bit of suffering at the hands of a common oppressor goes a long way to get folks on your side.

-I was struck by how pervasive this concept was in the show, the butterfly effect of one act of violence.
+This butterfly effect of violence is another recurring theme of the show.
 Cassian is on Morlana One looking for his sister (a plot point I question we’ll have sufficient time to explore in Season 2 with everything else going on) who he was separated from as a direct consequence of the Clone Wars.
 In doing so, he kills one corporate security officer in an accidental act of self-defense, then murders one in cold blood to cover his tracks.
 This leads directly to the corporate raid on Ferrix, which leads to Cassian skipping town with Luthen (there’s no way he would have if he had a choice) which led to his skill-set enabling Aldhani’s success, which led to retaliatory arrest and prison sentence extension of which he himself unwittingly ended up on the receiving end of.

 Child-abducting bank robber or “spoiled rich girl?”
 It’s all in the hair